 3-4 bananas, sliced

 Coconut Whipped Cream

 2 13.5 oz cans of full fat coconut milk or 1 can of goya coconut cream, chilled overnight

 Place almond flour and salt in food processor and pulse briefly to incorporate.
 Add coconut oil and the egg and pulse until a ball of dough is formed.
 Bake at 350 9-12 minutes or until done.
 Set aside to cool.

 Dulce de Leche:

 While crust is baking, start the dulce de leche.
 In a large saucepan over medium heat, whisk together coconut milk and coconut sugar until the sugar has dissolved.
 Continue to cook, stirring frequently for 45-60 minutes or until the mixture has reduced by about half and caramel in color, being careful not to burn.
 Let cool, stirring occasionally.
+Stir in salt, ghee, and vanilla.
 Set aside.

 Coconut Whipped Cream: